 Recognising UK universities conducting internationally leading cyber security research.

 The NCSC and the Engineering and Physical Sciences Research Council (EPSRC) jointly recognise Academic Centres of Excellence in Cyber Security Research (ACE-CSR).

-Following the most recent assessment panel in February 2017, 14 universities have been recognised as ACE-CSR.
+Following the most recent assessment panel, 17 universities have been recognised as ACE-CSR.
 These universities have met tough minimum standards and proven they have:

 - commitment from the university's leadership team to support and invest in the university's cyber security research capacity and capability

 - a critical mass of academic staff engaged in leading-edge cyber security research

 - a proven track record of publishing high impact cyber security research in leading journals and conferences